 4) Can you describe a particularly difficult time in your life on the road?

 Joanne: Difficult times on the road are really no different to difficult times at home.
 The only thing that I really find difficult is supporting and seeing our family.
 My mum has dementia and when she has bad days I really struggle to hold it together.
 I do not like to see anyone suffer but it when its people you really love, it is heart breaking.
 The fact I am so far away means I can’t just hold her tight and reassure her everything will be OK.
 Mum’s dementia will get worse and this is something that will become more difficult with time.
+Just to be on the safe side, we had to make sure that we had life insurance no medical exam.

 5) Lastly, how do you earn money to keep yourself on the road?